This post may contain affiliate links, from which we earn an income.

 - As-salāmu ʿalaykum = peace be upon you and widely used as a greeting

-You will encounter begging at some point.
+You will encounter begging at some point, especially in Morocco’s cities.
 This might take the form of overt begging, which is usually confined to cities and bigger towns or from traders or faux guides (not registered) who descend to begging when you decline their wares or services.

 It can be difficult to know how to respond, especially when the beggars are children.
 The Lonely Planet Morocco Guide (which we have found invaluable) suggests that giving money (or sweets) to children shames their families and perpetuates the problem.
 Several of our guides have suggested giving notebooks and pens to children which seems like a better option to us.